argrabowski/atari-breakout/README.md

 ### 4. Agent Trainer

-- Main training loop for the DQN agent.
+- Main training loop for the RL agent.
 - Hyperparameters control the training process and can be adjusted for performance.
 - Periodic evaluation of the agent's performance and model saving.